 While it's important for children to be happy with their costume, their well being and comfort throughout the night should be top priority.
-Ensuring a proper fit is crucial, as costumes that are too long, or have flowing components, such as capes, can cause a tripping hazard.
+Ensuring a proper fit is crucial, as costumes that are too long or have flowing components, such as capes, can cause a tripping hazard.
 Masks can restrict vision, so consider an alternative such as face paint.
-Children walking around in the dark can be a frightening though.
+Children walking around in the dark can be a frightening thought.
 Try to find costumes with a glow in the dark aspect, or fine a way to add reflective tape in a way that your child is happy with.
 Taking as many precautions as possible can help the night stay focused on what the goblins really care about: candy.

 2. Candy Bucket Colors

 We all know pumpkins are orange, so it's no surprise to see that many of the pumpkin candy buckets children carry with them are in that color as well, but if you see a child with another color, don't always assume they just prefer that or wanted to stand out.
 The color may mean something.
 For example, a dark blue bucket can indicate an individual with autism is on your doorstep, so they may struggle to communicate in the way other children do.
 A non-verbal child may just hold out their bucket without a "Trick or Treat."
 Eye contact is often extremely difficult for children on the spectrum, so having an understanding of this could be helpful.
 A teal bucket can mean the child has food allergies, so having an alternative to candy such as trinket toys would allow those children to enjoy the experience as well without posing a health risk.